After

 Once

 to us that the BHM is watching her.
-What is really obvious about all
+What is really

-the day.
-In some shots the sun looks like it is dipping toward the horizon
+various times during the day.
+In some shots the sun looks like it is

-while in others it looks like high noon.
-The continuity really sucks
+dipping toward the horizon while in others it looks like high noon.

-bigtime.
-Ellen takes a spill and more Monster Cam shows us that the
+The continuity really sucks bigtime.
+Ellen takes a spill and more Monster

-BHM is moving through the woods.
-Ellen gets back on her feet and moving
+Ellen gets back on her feet and moving again, but Monster Cam shows

-again, but Monster Cam shows us the BHM arriving at the spot where she
+us the BHM arriving at the spot where she took a tumble.

 Now